devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 .terraform.lock.hcl    →  locks provider dependency version selections
 ```

-I've watched engineers debug a locking error by re-running `terraform init -upgrade` — completely the wrong tool, because that error had nothing to do with provider versions.
+I've watched engineers debug a locking error by re-running `terraform init -upgrade`, completely the wrong tool, because that error had nothing to do with provider versions.
 Knowing which "lock" a given error message is about will save you real debugging time, not just exam points.

 ## 22. S3 Backend and DynamoDB Locking